John Foster (essayist): Life

 He was the eldest son of John Foster, a small farmer, weaver and Baptist, living at Wadsworth Lane in the parish of Halifax, Yorkshire, born 17 September 1770.
 From a young age he assisted his parents in spinning and weaving wool.
 At age 17 he became a member of the Baptist congregation at Hebden Bridge; and soon after was "set apart" as minister by a special religious service, and went to reside at Brearley Hall with John Fawcett, who was directing the studies of some Baptist students.
 After three years here he entered the Baptist College, Bristol, in September 1791, remaining there till May 1792, and then entering on the regular work of a preacher.

 Foster first took charge of a small Baptist society at Newcastle-on-Tyne for three months in 1792.
 In the beginning of 1793 he went to Dublin to minister at a meeting-house in Swift's Alley.
 He lost his congregation, a recurring feature of his life.
 He went home, but returned to Dublin in 1795 to take charge of the classical and mathematical school of John Walker, which after eight or nine months he gave up as a failure.
 He was close to some of the extreme Dublin democrats, exposing him to the danger of imprisonment.

-In February 1796 Foster returned once more to Wadsworth Lane, and remained there until early in 1797 he became minister of a general Baptist congregation at Chichester.
+In February 1796, Foster returned once more to Wadsworth Lane, and remained there until early in 1797 he became minister of a general Baptist congregation at Chichester.
 In mid-1799 he moved to the house of an early friend, Joseph Hughes at Battersea, where he spent several months in preaching, and teaching twenty African boys whom Zachary Macaulay was training for mission work.
 In 1800 he took charge of a small congregation at Downend, near Bristol, and in February 1804 of one at Sheppard's Barton, Frome.

-In summer 1806 Foster resigned the charge of the Sheppard's Barton congregation, troubled with a thyroid, and concentrated on writing.
+In summer 1806, Foster resigned the charge of the Sheppard's Barton congregation, troubled with a thyroid, and concentrated on writing.
 In May 1808 he married and went to live at Bourton in Gloucestershire.
 About a year after that his throat so far recovered as to allow him to resume occasional preaching, and towards the end of 1817 he again took charge of the congregation at Downend.
 In 1821 he gave it up and went to live at Stapleton, Gloucestershire.
-In 1822 he began to lecture fortnightly in Broadmead Chapel, Bristol; at the end of two years poor health forced him to make the lectures monthly, and in 1825, when Robert Halls began his ministry in Bristol, he dropped them.
+In 1822 he began to lecture fortnightly in Broadmead Chapel, Bristol; at the end of two years poor health forced him to make the lectures monthly, and in 1825, when Robert Hall began his ministry in Bristol, he dropped them.

 Foster became involved in a controversy between the Serampore missionaries, Carey, Marshman, and Ward, and the committee of the Baptist Missionary Society, strongly siding with the missionaries.
-In 1836 his health began to give way, and his lungs became diseased.
+In 1836, his health began to give way, and his lungs became diseased.
 On 24 September 1843 he took to his room, and on Sunday morning, 15 October, he was found dead in bed.
-He was buried in the burial-ground attached to the Downend baptist chapel.
+He was buried in the burial-ground attached to the Downend Baptist chapel.